andmarios/sensor_exporter/README.md

 The `coretemp` sensor doesn't take any opts.

 The `hddtemp` sensor takes as opts the url to hddtemp daemon.
+If ommited it will default to `localhost:7634`.
+If the port is ommited, it will default to `7634`.

 The `upsc` sensor takes as opts a upsc string (UPSNAME@HOST, UPSNAME —if on localhost—, UPSNAME@HOST:PORT).

+A realistic usage example would be:

+    sensor_exporter log coretemp hddtemp,,localhost:7634 upsc,,MYUPS@localhost

+Which since we use default ports and localhost, could be shortened to:

+    sensor_exporter log coretemp hddtemp upsc,,MYUPS

 ## For developers